 \begin{prop}[cf.\ {\cite[3.5]{P1}}] Let $f:U\to\mathbb R^k$ be $(\varepsilon,\delta)$-noncritical in the generalized sense at $p\in U$ and assume $\vol_{n-1}\Sigma_p\ge\varepsilon$.
 Suppose that $f$ is not $(c(\varepsilon),\varkappa(\delta))$-complementable at $p$.
 Then, for sufficiently small $R>0$, there exists a function $h$ defined on $U_1=f^{-1}(I^k(f(p),\delta^5R))\cap\bar B(p,R)$ such that \begin{enumerate} \item $h(U_1)=[0,R]$ and $h(x)=|px|$ if $|px|>R/2$; \item $f$ is injective on $S=h^{-1}(0)$; \item $f$ is $(c(\varepsilon),\varkappa(\delta))$-complementable at any point of $U_1\setminus S$; \item $(f,h)$ is $(c(\varepsilon,\varkappa(\delta))$-noncritical in the generalized sense at any point $x\in U_1$ such that $|f(x)f(S)|<\frac13\delta^5h(x)$. \end{enumerate} \end{prop}

 \begin{proof} The proof is completely the same as the original one.
-Let $R>0$ be so small that $U_1$ is contained in the neighborhood $V$ from Setting \ref{set:per}.
-Let $M=c(\varepsilon)$ be the constant in Lemma \ref{lem:per1}(2) and define a compact set $S$ by
+Let $R>0$ be so small that $U_1$ is contained in the neighborhood $V$ of Setting \ref{set:per}.
+Let $M=c(\varepsilon)$ be the constant of Lemma \ref{lem:per1}(2) and define a compact set $S$ by